-Rule 37 {Withdrawal of proposals or motions}
+Rule 367 Withdrawal of proposals or motions

 A proposal or motion may be withdrawn by its proposer at any time before voting on it has begun, provided that the motion has not been amended.
-A proposal or motion withdrawn may be reintroduced by any other Party.
+A proposal or motion withdrawn may be reintroduced by any other Contracting Party.

-Rule 38 {Reconsideration of proposals}
+Rule 378 Reconsideration of proposals

-When a proposal has been adopted or rejected, it may not be reconsidered at the same meeting, unless the Conference of the Parties, by a two thirds majority of the Parties present and voting, decides in favor of reconsideration.
+When a proposal has been adopted or rejected, it may not be reconsidered at the same meeting, unless the Conference of the Parties, by a two thirds majority of the Contracting Parties present and voting, decides in favor of reconsideration.
 Permission to speak on a motion to reconsider shall be accorded only to the mover and one other supporter, after which it shall be put immediately to the vote.

 VOTING

-Rule 39 {Single Vote}
+Rule 389 Single Vote

-Each Party shall have one vote.
+Each Contracting Party shall have one vote.

-Rule 40 {Consensus Voting}
+Rule 3940 Consensus and Voting

-The Parties present and voting shall make every effort to reach agreement on all matters of substance by consensus.
-If all efforts to reach consensus have been exhausted and no agreement reached, the decision shall, as a last resort, be taken by a majority vote of the Parties present and voting, unless otherwise provided by the Convention{or these Rules}, such as in the case of:
+The Contracting Parties present and voting shall make every effort to reach agreement on all matters of substance by consensus.
+If all efforts to reach consensus have been exhausted and no agreement reached, the decision shall, as a last resort, be taken by a simple majority vote of the Contracting Parties present and voting, unless otherwise provided by the Convention{or these Rules}, such as in the case of:

-the adoption of the budget for the next financial period, which shall require a two-third majority of Parties present and voting (article 6.5.); and
+the adoption of the budget for the next financial period, which shall require a two-third majority of Contracting Parties present and voting (article 6.5. of the Convention); and

-the adoption of the scale of contributions to the budget, which shall require unanimity (article 6.6.).
+the adoption of the scale of contributions to the budget, which shall require unanimity (article 6.6. of the Convention).

-Decisions of the Conference of the Parties on matters of procedure shall be taken by a majority vote of the Parties present and voting.}
+Decisions of the Conference of the Parties on matters of procedure shall be taken by a simple majority vote of the Parties present and voting.

-{If the question arises whether a matter is one of procedural or substantive nature, the President shall rule on the question.
-An appeal against this ruling shall be put to the vote immediately and the President’s ruling shall stand unless overruled by a majority of the Parties present and voting.}
+If the question arises whether a matter is one of procedural or substantive nature, the President shall rule on the question.
+An appeal against this ruling shall be put to the vote immediately and the President’s ruling shall stand unless overruled by a simple majority of the Contracting Parties present and voting.

 If on matters other than elections a vote is equally divided, a second vote shall be taken.
 If this vote is also equally divided, the proposal shall be regarded as rejected.

-For the purposes of these rules, the phrase “Parties present and voting” means Parties present at the session at which voting takes place and casting an affirmative or negative vote.
-Parties abstaining from voting shall be considered as not voting.
+For the purposes of these rules, the phrase “Contracting Parties present and voting” means Contracting Parties present at the session at which voting takes place and casting an affirmative or negative vote.
+Contracting Parties abstaining from voting or who do not have appropriate credentials shall be considered as not voting.

-Rule 41 {Order of voting on proposals}
+Rule 401 Order of voting on proposals

 If two or more proposals relate to the same question, the Conference of the Parties, unless it decides otherwise, shall vote on the proposals in the order in which they have been submitted.
 The Conference of the Parties may, after each vote on a proposal, decide whether to vote on the next proposal.

-Rule 42 {Division of proposals and amendments}
+Rule 412 Division of proposals and amendments

 Recommendation: Rules 42 and 43 are addressing the same substantive point – divisions of proposals and amendments.
 As such current Rule 43 should be incorporated as Rule 42.2.

 Any representative may request that any parts of a proposal or of an amendment to a proposal be voted on separately.
-The President shall allow the request unless a Party objects.
+The President shall allow the request unless a Contracting Party objects.
 If objection is made to the request for division, the President shall permit two representatives to speak, one in favor of and the other against the motion, after which it shall be put immediately to the vote.